 - Troubling figures when compared to the incidence of eating disorders among women in general, in which an estimated 0.5 to 3.7 percent of women suffer from anorexia nervosa and an estimated 1.1 to 4.2 percent of women have bulimia nervosa in their lifetime.
 3

 - 16% of males with type 1 diabetes have disordered eating behaviors.4

 - The risk of death for ED-DMT1 was 17-fold compared to type 1 diabetes alone and seven-fold compared to anorexia nervosa 5

 ERC offers specialized treatment for diabulimia

-The facts about diabulimia are clear: misuse of insulin to manage weight is serious and life-threatening.
+The facts and statistics about diabulimia are clear: misuse of insulin to manage weight is serious and life-threatening.

 If you need help, or if you are concerned about someone you love, please call one of our treatment team members immediately at 877-825-8584.